-The only lady graphic designer to appear on this list and another New Yorker, Paula Scher, principle partner at Pentagram, one of the worlds leading and according to this list, the most inspirational design firm.
+The only lady graphic designer to appear on this list and another New Yorker, Paula Scher is the principal partner at Pentagram, one of the worlds leading and according to this list, the most inspirational design firm in the world.

 Wikipedia lists some of the most successful album cover designs she created during this time: Boston (Boston), Eric Gale (Ginseng Woman), Leonard Bernstein (Poulenc Stranvinsky), Bob James (H), Bob James and Earl Klugh (One on One), Roger Dean and David Howells (The Ultimate Album Cover Album) and Jean-Pierre Rampal and Lily Laskin (Sakura: Japanese Melodies for Flute and Harp).

 In 1982, Scher left CBS to work on her own graphic design projects and in 1984 she partnered up with fellow Tyler graduate Terry Koppel to form Koppel & Scher.
 During the six years of their partnership, she produced identities, packaging, book jackets, and advertising, including the famous Swatch poster based on previous work by Swiss designer Herbert Matter.

 In 1991 Scher joined Pentagram as a partner, where she has created some of her most iconic works.
 Scher’s work is recognisable, mostly, by its emphasis on and style of typography.
 Often, I would say, misplaced in the category of Post-Modernism.
 Scher herself describes this distinguishing feature of her work to be influenced by her environment.
 New York City is tall, big, loud and in your face, elements present in almost all of her distinguishing works.